KOKULEBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying contents of a file
+display content of two files